 Discharge to sewer is likely to be the optimum sustainable drainage option for the new development area.
-According to the STL Regulated Drainage and Water search (Appendix C) there is a public combined sewer located within 50m of the Site, which runs along Aberdare Gardens.
+According to the STL Regulated Drainage and Water search (Appendix C) there is a public combined sewer located within 50m of the Site and the existing Site already drains to the public sewer.
+Plans provided confirm the Site is already served by surface water manhole covers located towards the front of the property.